Tahirih Justice Center: 2018 - Present

+In 2025, Tahirih helped lead a nationwide survey and report on how immigration policy changes are creating a climate of fear that is negatively impacting immigrant survivors of abuse and crime and making it hard for them to achieve safety and justice, as a co-chair of the Alliance for Immigrant Survivors.
+They also supported Representatives Moore and Dingell in drafting and publishing a letter to Congress urging the Department of Homeland Security to reinstate a victim-centered approach and to immediately release detained immigrant survivors with pending U and T visa applications from immigration detention.
+Tahirih’s public policy team also worked closely with Senate Judiciary staff on the Child Marriage Prevention Act and continued to grow support for the legislation to be reintroduced in the 119th Congress, in addition to spearheading the re-introduction of the Working for Immigrant Safety and Empowerment Act by Representative’s Jayapal, Schakowsky, Espaillat, and Panetta.

 Making Progress, But Still Falling Short: A Report on the Movement to End Child Marriage in America

 Making Progress, But Still Falling Short outlines what more needs to be done to end child marriage in America both at the state and federal level.
 It contains the latest analysis (updated November 1, 2022) on all thirty states that have recently enacted laws to end or limit child marriage, calling out features that make them strong or weak.

 Surviving Deterrence: How U.S. Asylum Deterrence Policies Normalize Gender-Based Violence

 Surviving Deterrence: How US asylum deterrence policies normalize gender-based violence is a joint report by Oxfam and the Tahirih Justice Center that documents how migrants and asylum seekers experience gender-based harm as a consequence of deterrence-driven US asylum policies.
 First, it finds that US asylum deterrence policies foster conditions that cause gender-based violence (GBV) to proliferate at the US-Mexico border.
 Second, it finds that the US asylum process is woefully trauma-uninformed and systemically disadvantages and re-traumatizes survivors of GBV who are ultimately able to apply for relief.
 The report concludes that by choosing a deterrence-based approach to asylum, the US is complicit in systemically harming and devaluing the lives of women, girls, and LGBTQI+ individuals desperately seeking access to the asylum process as enshrined in US law.
 These policies, moreover, normalize GBV as an inevitable consequence of pursuing safe haven in the US.